Metal-King-Boo/legend/README.md

 Currently in a semi-playable state.
 The game functions but is not up to the desired standard.
 Its current form mainly works as a showcase or demo of what could be.
 See the progress log to see where it stands.

+12/19/22
+This app only has 2 of the game modes working.
+These would be the Standard Mode and the Boss Rush Mode.
+There are also no assets used for character and boss portraits.
+Gameplay has been slightly balanced from its previous iterations yet it still needs a lot more runs of play testing.

 To-Do-List

 Fix the combat system